Alarm grows in Iran over reports that hundreds of schoolgirls were poisoned - Local News 8

 The first reported poisonings happened in the city of Qom on November 30, when 18 schoolgirls from one high school were hospitalized, according to Iranian state media.
 In another incident in Qom on February 14, more than 100 students from 13 schools were taken to hospitals after what the state-affiliated Tasnim news agency described as “serial poisonings.”

 There have also been reports of schoolgirls being poisoned in the capital Tehran — where 35 were hospitalized on Tuesday, according to Fars News.
 They were in “good” condition, and many of them were later released, Fars reported.
-State media have also reported student poisonings in recent months in the cities of Chaharmahal, Bakhtiari and Borujerd.
+State media have also reported student poisonings in recent months in the city of Borujerd and in Chaharmahal and Bakhtiari Province.

 Many of the reports involve students at girls’ schools, but state media have also reported at least one incident of poisoning at a boys’ school, on February 4 in Qom.